-You should also check the equipment, activities and state of housekeeping in the immediate vicinity of the cabinet.
-Things to look for include:
+As part of your safety cabinet post-installation check, you should also consider the equipment, activities and the state of housekeeping in the immediate vicinity of the cabinet.

-- Combustible items and refuse being stored (or discarded) close to the cabinet.
+- Combustible items and refuse being stored (or discarded) close to the cabinet

-- Workers bringing ignition sources into the area (eg, personal electronics).
+- Workers bringing ignition sources into the area (eg, personal electronics)

-- Maintenance and hot work that generates sparks or flames being carried out near the cabinet (eg, welding, soldering, grinding).
+- Maintenance and hot work that generates sparks or flames being carried out near the cabinet (eg, welding, soldering, grinding)

-- Large or bulky items placed in front of the cabinet and the warning signage is no longer visible when the cabinet doors are closed.
+- Large or bulky items placed in front of the cabinet and the warning signage is no longer visible when the cabinet doors are closed

 Flammable vapours and chemical fumes must not be able to escape into any room.
-Make sure the cabinet is not overloaded (this can increase the chemical concentration levels) and check there is no noticeable ‘fumey’ smell.
+Make sure the cabinet is not overloaded (this can increase the chemical concentration levels) and check there is no noticeable ‘fumy’ smell.

 REMEMBER: not all chemicals have an odour, and fumes may not be visible.

-- Doors open and close without interference — and close automatically (in sequence) every time.
+- Doors open and close without interference — and close automatically (in sequence) every time

-- Walls, doors, shelving and powdercoat finish are all structurally intact.
+- Walls, doors, shelving and Powdercoat finish are all structurally intact